4PROJ-Bruxelles/documentation/docs/shop-api/account.md

       "The name field is required."
     ],
     "email": [
-      "The email field is required."
+      "The email field is required.",
+      "The email is laready taken"
     ],
     "password": [
       "The password field is required."